The Doorbell Rang

 The Doorbell Rang is a Nero Wolfe detective novel by Rex Stout, first published by the Viking Press in 1965.
+Nero Wolfe is hired to force the FBI to stop wiretapping, tailing and otherwise harassing a woman who gave away 10,000 copies of a book that is critical of the Bureau and its director, J. Edgar Hoover.
+In addition, an author was murdered, and Archie deduces who murdered him.
+The novel was found to be both one of Stout’s best and controversial.

 Plot introduction

 An hour later we were having a pleasant evening.
 The three guests and I were in the front room, in a tight game of pinochle, and Wolfe was in his one and only chair in the office, reading a book.
 The book was The FBI Nobody Knows.
 He was either gloating or doing research, I didn't know which.